Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Simulating extreme hourly precipitation

 \subsection{Simulating spatial precipitation extremes}

 We combine all of the fitted models to simulate new realisations of extreme precipitation over the drainage area.
+For each of the five conditioning sites, we simulate \(N = {10}^3\) scenarios of extreme precipitation over the same grid where radar data were observed.
+While our model is capable of simulating on a finer spatial scale, here we chose to use the same spatial resolution as the observed data to facilitate comparison.

-For each of the five conditioning sites, extreme precipitation is simulated using Algorithm~\ref{alg:simulations}, with \(N = {10}^3\) samples, where Exp\((1)\) denotes the exponential distribution with unit scale, \(\mathcal S_1 \subset \mathbb R^2\) denotes all locations where we simulate extreme precipitation, \(\hat F^{-1}_t\) denotes the estimated marginal quantile function of positive hourly precipitation at time \(t\), and \(F\) denotes the cumulative distribution function of the Laplace distribution.
+To create these scenarios, we use Algorithm~\ref{alg:simulations}, where Exp\((1)\) denotes the exponential distribution with unit scale, \(\mathcal S_1 \subset \mathbb R^2\) denotes all locations where we simulate extreme precipitation, \(\hat F^{-1}_t\) denotes the estimated marginal quantile function of positive hourly precipitation at time \(t\), and \(F\) denotes the cumulative distribution function of the Laplace distribution.
 Recall that \(\mathcal T\) is the set of all time points in our data.
 This algorithm can essentially be visualised by moving from the right to the left in the model flowchart in Figure~\ref{fig:flowchart}.

 Figure~\ref{fig:precipitation_simulations} displays two observed and simulated realisations of extreme precipitation over the drainage area for each of the five chosen conditioning sites and with each of the four occurrence models.
 Simulations from the classical probit model and the nonzero model are not capturing the spatial structure of precipitation occurrence in the observed data, while simulations from the spatial probit model and the threshold model look more realistic.
 However, unlike the threshold model simulations, many of the spatial probit simulations contain large precipitation intensities right next to zeros, which is unrealistic.